CSC301H-Fall2013/ElectionSimulation/README.md

 Election Tycoon project by Team Great Bear

-check everything on our website http://csc301h-fall2013.github.io/ElectionSimulation/index.html
+Check everything on our Wikipage https://github.com/CSC301H-Fall2013/ElectionSimulation/wiki/Election-Simulation-Wiki-Home

 Our project is running on http://greatbear.cloudapp.net/